SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

   - Updated product actions and reducers to handle product creation and update with proper state management.
   - Fixed runtime error in ProductEditScreen by correctly using the useParams hook to get the product ID from the URL parameters.

+- Fixed updateProduct API endpoint in Django backend to correctly use data.get("name") instead of data.get["name"]

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: